Choosing Public Datasets for Private Machine Learning via Gradient Subspace Distance: Acknowledgement

 \subsection{Excess Risk Scales with GSD}

-In this section, we theoretically prove that the excess risk of the GEP algorithm~\cite{donot} is bounded by the Gradient Subspace Distance (GSD) under standard statistical learning assumptions.
-Recall that GEP is a canonical example of a private learning algorithm that employs public data to precondition the gradients, and is described in Appendix~\ref{misspre}.
-We first show that the reconstruction error $\|\mathbf{G}_{p r i v}-\mathbf{G}_{p r i v} V_k^{p u b} V_k^{p u b \top} \|_2$ is bounded by GSD.
-Then we show that the convergence bound of excess risk is determined by the reconstruction error.
+Now we theoretically prove that the excess risk of a pre-conditioning public-data-assist private machine learning algorithm, e.g., Projected DP-SGD~\citep{donot}, is bounded by Gradient Subspace Distance (GSD) under standard statistical learning assumptions.
+In this section, we first show that the excess risk is largely determined by the reconstruction error $\|\mR\|_F = \|\mathbf{G}_{p r i v}-\mathbf{G}_{p r i v} \Pi^{pub} \|_F$ at each step.
+Then we show that GSD bounds the reconstruction error.

-Lemma \ref{lemma1} indicates that the reconstruction error of the private gradient matrix using public examples at step $t$ is bounded by GSD, the subspace distance between the public and private gradient subspaces.
-A larger GSD may yield a larger reconstruction error at each step. \begin{lemma} For GEP, let $\mathbf{G}_{p r i v}$, $V_k^{p u b}$, $V_k^{priv}$ be the gradient matrix and top-$k$ gradient subspace from public examples at step t, respectively.
-Then we have the spectral norm of reconstruction error